INSPIRING SUPER BOWL SUNDAY AD SPOTLIGHTS A PIONEERING ATHLETE WITH A PROSTHETIC LEG AIMING TO PLAY DIVISION 1 BASEBALL

-Commerical Spot to Air During Sunday's Big Game in Greenville, NC Honors Parker Byrd's Extraordinary Journey

-Spot to Air in Greenville during Sunday's Big Game Honors Parker Byrd's Extraordinary Journey By highlighting Parker Byrd's story on Superbowl Sunday in Greenville we aim to inspire the local community and beyond, proving that challenges can be overcome with determination and support.”
+(MENAFN- GlobeNewsWire - Nasdaq) Spot to Air in Greenville during Sunday's Big Game Honors Parker Byrd's Extraordinary Journey

 Parker Byrd, a highly recruited baseball player, faced a life-altering challenge when he lost his right leg below the knee in a tubing accident in July 2022, just months before embarking on his freshman year at East Carolina University.
 Undeterred by adversity, Byrd courageously pursues his dream of playing Division 1 baseball with a prosthetic leg provided by OSSUR and the Challenged Athletes Foundation.